Lesson 1: Intro to Serial

 size_t readBytesUntil(byte terminator, byte *buffer, size_t length)

 Serial.readBytes() reads bytes from the serial port into a buffer and terminates if the determined length has been read or it times out (see Serial.setTimeout()).
-Serial.readBytesUntil() is similar but also has a terminator parameter—if the terminator byte is detected, the function returns all bytes up to the last byte before the terminator.
+Serial.readBytesUntil() is similar but also accepts a terminator parameter—if the terminator byte is detected, the function returns all bytes up to (but not including) the terminator.
 Both functions return the number of bytes read.

-To write binary data, we can use Serial.write(), which is an overloaded function:
+To write binary data, use Serial.write(), which is an overloaded function:

 size_t write(byte val); // value to send as a single byte